jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Ice Devil.md

 RacialMods:
 Languages: Celestial, Common, Draconic, Infernal; telepathy  100 ft.
 SQ:
+SpecialAbilities:
+  Slow (Su): >
-SpecialAbilities: Slow (Su) A hit from an ice devil's tail or spear induces numbing cold.
+    A hit from an ice devil's tail or spear induces numbing cold.
 The opponent must succeed on a DC 23 Fortitude save or be affected as though by a slow spell for 1d6 rounds.
 This effect comes from the devil in the case of its weapon; it is not a quality possessed by the spear itself.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: